jamiedidthis/quartz/content/notes/cooperation is a form of pleasure and play.md

 ---
-title: Cooperation is a form of pleasure and play in itself
+title: Cooperation is a form of pleasure and play
 tags:
   - collaboration
   - pleasure-and-play